Appiah/socialinvites.github.io/android_core.md

 Usage example:

-    SocialInvitesManager.setSenderId("sender_id");
+    socialInvitesManager.setSenderId("sender_id");

-If you want to use user's MSISDN as the Sender ID, you can use *SocialInvitesManager* method `fetchMsisdn()` which tries to obtain the MSISDN from the user's mobile phone.
+If you want to use user's MSISDN as the Sender ID, you can use *SocialInvitesCoreManager* method `fetchMsisdn()` which tries to obtain the MSISDN from the user's mobile phone.
 Be aware that this method **will not return the MSISDN in every case**.
 It returns either the MSISDN or null if fetching the MSISDN is not possible on that device.
 By using this method, you will have to handle *CannotFetchUserMSISDNException* if the user's MSISDN is not found on phone.
 Recommendation for you is to try to fetch the user's MSISDN and to have some mechanism for obtaining the user's phone number.
 You can use Infobip’s 2-Factor Authentication (2FA).

 Usage example:

     String senderId = "";
     try {
-        senderId = SocialInvitesManager.fetchMSISDN();
+        senderId = socialInvitesManager.fetchMSISDN();
     } catch (CannotFetchUserMSISDNException e){
         senderId = "sender_id";
     }

-    SocialInvitesManager.setSenderId(senderId);
+    socialInvitesManager.setSenderId(senderId);

 Once you set the Sender ID or you fetch the MSISDN, you can use the method `getSenderId()` to find out the string representation of the Sender ID that has been saved for that specific user.

 Usage example:

-    String senderId = SocialInvitesManager.getSenderId();
+    String senderId = socialInvitesManager.getSenderId();

 #### Invitation message ####

 As mentioned above, after registering the application, you have to add default message for your application.
 This default message is the invitation message for your application.
 Every time user sends the invitation, the message text will represent the text of the default message with the hyperlink included.
-You can get your default message at any moment as the *ClientMobileApplicationMessage* object using the `getDefaultMessage()` method from the *SocialInvitesManager*.
+You can get your default message at any moment as the *ClientMobileApplicationMessage* object using the `getDefaultMessage()` method from the *SocialInvitesCoreManager*.

 Usage example:

-    ClientMobileApplicationMessage defaultMessage = SocialInvitesManager.getDefaultMessage();
+    ClientMobileApplicationMessage defaultMessage = socialInvitesManager.getDefaultMessage();

 This method throws *ClassNotFoundException*, *IOException* and *UserNotConnectedToInternetException* if the user is not connected to Internet (WiFi and 3G are turned off) and he tries to send the invitation.

-If you want to allow your users to send personalized messages instead of your default message, you should call the `enableSendingCustomMessage()` method.
-After doing that, you can set the custom message the user wants to send instead by calling the
+If you want to allow your users to send personalized messages instead of your default message, which is possible **only if you have initialized library with Infobip account credentials**, you should call the `enableSendingCustomMessage()` method.
+After doing that, you can set the custom message the user wants to send instead by calling the `setCustomMessage(ClientMobileApplicationMessage customMessage)` method from the *SocialInvitesCoreManager*.

-    setCustomMessage(ClientMobileApplicationMessage customMessage)

-method from the *SocialInvitesManager*.
 This method needs Internet connection for its execution, so if user is not connected to the Internet (WiFi and 3G are turned off), the method will throw *UserNotConnectedToInternetException*.

+**WARNING:** If you allow users to change the message, remember that a user can send a message with content which you cannot approve or uses this functionality to other purposes (e.g. if both resend mode and edit message are enabled).

 Usage example:

-    ClientMobileApplicationMessage message = new ClientMobileApplicationMessage("message_text", "placeholder");
+    ClientMobileApplicationMessage message = new ClientMobileApplicationMessage("message_text" + socialInvitesManager.getCustomMessagePlaceholder(), socialInvitesManager.getCustomMessagePlaceholder());
-    SocialInvitesManager.enableSendingCustomMessage();
-    SocialInvitesManager.setCustomMessage(message);
+    socialInvitesManager.enableSendingCustomMessage();
+    socialInvitesManager.setCustomMessage(message);

 Once the user has set the custom message text, he will use it until custom message sending is disabled.
 You can disable custom message sending and force the user to send only the default message.

-    SocialInvitesManager.disableSendingCustomMessage();
+    socialInvitesManager.disableSendingCustomMessage();

 #### User's contacts ####

-To fetch the user's contacts from his device by using our solution, you must implement the*ContactsListener* interface from library.
+To fetch the user's contacts from his device by using our solution, you must implement the *ContactsListener* interface from library.

 Usage example: